ahdhi/Pipeline-Automation-Demo/README.md

-# Pipeline-Automation-Demo
-A demo for Jenkins pipeline automation with CI/CD stages, testing, code analysis, security scanning, and deployment.
 # Pipeline Automation Demo

 This repository demonstrates the setup of a Jenkins pipeline for Continuous Integration and Continuous Deployment (CI/CD).
 The pipeline includes various stages, from code compilation to deployment, and is designed to automate the development and deployment process.